brainbrian/brainbrian-gatsby/content/posts/2009-04-23-superscript-and-subscript-within-dynamic-text-fields-in-flash/index.md

 ---
-title: "Superscript and Subscript Within Dynamic Text Fields in Flash"
+title: 'Superscript and Subscript Within Dynamic Text Fields in Flash'
-date: "2009-04-23"
+date: '2009-04-23'
 categories:
-  - "actionscript3"
+    - 'actionscript3'
-  - "flash-development"
+    - 'flash-development'
 tags:
-  - "actionscript"
+    - 'actionscript'
-  - "dynamic-text"
+    - 'dynamic-text'
-  - "flash"
+    - 'flash'
-  - "superscript"
+    - 'superscript'
-  - "text"
+    - 'text'
 ---

 So today I ran into the issue of getting superscripted ® and TM characters within dynamic text fields.
 The <sup></sup> doesn't work for this within flash, neither will any CSS trickery.
 So I turned to font embeds after reading through some other blog posts.